Gable Rhoads has an AD in radiography. She is passionate about her family, animals, gardening, and the odd and unusual.

 An estimated 2 million people in the southeastern states of the US are believed to be infected by whipworms, with many of the sufferers showing no symptoms.
 An estimated 795 million people are infected with whipworms worldwide.

-Whipworms enter the human body ingesting unwashed fruits, vegetables, or dry goods or by hand-to-mouth contact.
+Whipworms enter the human body by ingesting unwashed fruits, vegetables, or dry goods or by hand-to-mouth contact.

 Whipworms reproduce in the small intestine, with the resulting larvae hatching and maturing in the cecum.
 Some eggs are expelled through the feces, and the whipworm eggs contaminate anything the feces touches.